New Zealand make it to final of inaugural World Test Championship | Sports-Games

 Percentage of points is won out of the total number of points contested by each team.

-India will qualify if they beat England in the series.
-England can make it with a opposite result.
+India will qualify if they beat England in the series by winning at least two matches.
+England can make it by triumphing in at least three games while recording a series victory.

 If the two teams end up drawing, then it will open up a chance for Australia to sneak in.